 We all have our traditions and dishes for the holidays.
-My favorite side is this Old-Fashioned Bread Stuffing with Sausage, inspired by my dad.
+My favorite side is this old-fashioned herb bread and sausage stuffing, inspired by my dad.
 My girls really like it, too.
-Each year now, they ask me “Is this the stuffing you make with the sausage”?
+Each year now, they ask me "Is this the stuffing you make with the sausage"?
 Yes, it is ~ and it always will be.
 Miss you Papa ~ you would like it, too.
-Happy Thanksgiving ~ Kelly ?
+Happy Thanksgiving!
+Kelly🍴🐦

 Old-Fashioned Bread Stuffing with Sausage

 - ½ cup unsalted butter (1 stick), more for baking dish

 - 2 lbs good quality white bread, cut into 1-inch cubes (about 20 cups)

 - 4 ribs celery, plus some leafy tops, finely diced (1½ cups)

 - 1 sweet onion, finely diced (2½ cups)